 Get your eyesight checked

-Make an appointment to have a sight test if you’re concerned that poor vision is increasing your potential to have a fall, it’s best to get checked.
+Make an appointment to have a sight test.
+If you’re concerned that poor vision is increasing your potential to have a fall, it’s best to get checked.

 Consider a home visit from a Falls Prevention Co-ordinator

 There are some wonderful local services which elderly people at risk of falling can access.
 The Falls Prevention Project by Age UK works to reduce the number of people who need to attend the A&E department because they have fallen in their homes.
 A Falls Prevention Co-ordinator makes home visits and will discuss concerns about falls in the home with you and their possible causes.
 Alterations that are agreed with the Falls Prevention Co-ordinator are provided free of charge.
 The service is open to anyone who feels that an older person is at risk of falling or has fallen previously.
 You can find out if this service operates in your area by visiting the Age UK website.

 Making just a few simple changes can make a massive difference to your safety at home.
 In conjunction with our specialist stairlift service, you can rest assured that you have taken the appropriate action to move safely and comfortably around your home, and have played a role in preventing falls in the elderly.